Introduction

 Both 5G and 5G-Advanced support lower frequencies (below 6 GHz) that allow for larger cells with greater coverage, and penetrate obstacles more effectively, making them less jitter-prone.
 However, lower frequencies offer less bandwidth, resulting in reduced capacity and slower data rates, which may not meet the demands of today’s high volume ultra-low latency applications.

 Additionally, 5G-Advanced’s increased reliance on CNFs running in virtualized cloud and edge environments introduces virtualization jitter.
-The dynamic allocation of bandwidth slices through network slicing to meet requirements for specific applications and users can also cause latency variations, further contributing to jitter.
-Finally, given the jitter-related issues surrounding AI Networking Optimization discussed earlier, AI integration with 5G-Advanced will become another contributor to jitter in 5G networks.
+Moreover, dynamic allocation of bandwidth through network slicing for specific applications and users can also cause latency variations, further contributing to jitter.
+Finally, given the jitter-related issues surrounding AI networking discussed earlier, AI integration with 5G-Advanced will become another jitter contributor in 5G networks.

 Zero Trust Security: Strengthening Protection, Weakening Performance

-Zero trust security operates on the principle that every access request could pose a threat, necessitating continuous authentication, authorization, packet inspection, and analysis.
+Zero trust security operates on the principle that every access request could pose a threat.
+Adhering to this principle necessitates continuous authentication, authorization, deep packet inspection, and analysis.
 Supporting this requires frequent encryption and decryption, delaying network traffic.
 Any Jitter present in the network environment will amplify these delays.

 Additionally, zero trust security can contribute to network jitter.
 Complex encryption protocols, higher traffic volumes, and major differences in payload sizes can lead to significant variation in packet delivery times, compounding jitter from other sources.